ChristianGrete/scss-components/README.md

 How-To
 ===============
+Take a look at the [website](http://scss-components.com) for more information

 ## Addons

 ### Grid
-It was never so easy to create your own responsive grid and you are so flexible.
+It was never so easy to create your own responsive grid with the flexibility, which you want.

     // Set your maximum cols in the config
     // Use mixin to create your own grid with your class-convention